Z-Bolt/OctoScreen/README.md

 - `OCTOPRINT_APIKEY` - OctoPrint-TFT expects an [API key]( http://docs.octoprint.org/en/master/api/general.html) to be supplied.
 This API key can be either the globally configured one or a user specific one if “Access Control”. if OctoPrint is locally installed will be read from the config file.

-- `OCTOPRINT_TFT_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
+- `OCTOSCREEN_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
 This variable defines the location of the application theme.

-- `OCTOPRINT_TFT_RESOLUTION` -  Resolution of the application, should be configured to the resolution of your screen, for example `800x480`.
-By default `480x320`.
+- `OCTOSCREEN_RESOLUTION` -  Resolution of the application, should be configured to the resolution of your screen, for example `480x320`.
+By default `800x480`.

 ### Custom controls and commands